Tours for seeing Resplendent Quetzal Pharomachrus mocinno in Guatemala with CAYAYA BIRDING

 Get in touch to organize your trip for watching Resplendent Quetzal in Guatemala.

-Adult male Resplendent Quetzal.
+Adult male Resplendent Quetzal (Pharomachrus mocinno).

 Contributions by Knut Eisermann and Claudia Avendaño of CAYAYA BIRDING to the knowledge about Resplendent Quetzal